Find my bin collection day

 - there are six or more people living in the property, or

-Please try to separate your waste as best you can.
+Separate your waste as best you can.
 It’s very important that you put the correct items in our recycling bins or it can contaminate a whole bin lorry of waste.
 This waste could end up in landfill.

-Our staff cannot empty a contaminated bin and will put a contamination label on it.
+We cannot empty a contaminated bin and will put a contamination label on it.

-Here are five tips to help avoid contaminating recycling bins.
+Five tips to help avoid contaminating recycling bins.

 - Find "what goes in my bins"